-1. Quantitative information about and qualitative sensitivity of significant unobservable inputs d.
-Valuation of Level 3 financial assets and liabilities recognised at fair value on a recurring basis (continued)
+1. Quantitative information about and qualitative sensitivity of significant unobservable inputs

 The following table provides information on the valuation techniques, significant unobservable inputs and the ranges and averages for each material category of assets and liabilities measured at fair value on a recurring basis.